Roy Roy MacGregor

 With the introduction of the Loch Katrine Aqueduct in 1859, the water level rose on the loch, so a stone wall was added to protect the island, known as Factor’s Island.

 You can get a good view of the island from Stronachlachar, or better still, as the picture above shows on a cruise past it.
-For more about Loch Katrine and our guide to making your visit most of your visit, click the button below.
+For more about Loch Katrine and our guide to making the most of your visit, click the button below.

 Loch Doine